Energy-Theory-Guided-Data-Science/Battery-System/Battery-System/README.md

     ├── environment.yml         <- The requirements file for reproducing the analysis environment │
     ├── setup.py
-    ├── src                     <-  Source code for use in this project.
-    │   ├── __init__.py         <- Makes src a Python module
+    ├── src                     <- Source code for use in this project │   ├── __init__.py         <- Makes src a Python module
     │   │
     │   ├── data                <- Scripts to download or generate data